LeoVen/C-DataStructures-Library/README.md

 ### AVLTree

-An AVL tree is a type of a tree that has all the properties of a binary search tree with an aditional one: at any given node, the absolute difference between heights of left sub-tree and right sub-tree cannot be greater than 1.
+An AVL tree is a type of a tree that has all the properties of a binary search tree with an additional one: at any given node, the absolute difference between heights of left sub-tree and right sub-tree cannot be greater than 1.
 This property is essential to keep the tree balanced.

 Operations like insertion and removal are the same as a binary search tree differentiating only at the end of each function where the tree might need to be re-balanced.
 There are two rotations done to keep the tree balanced: